 - Stay neutral on delusions.
 Don’t confirm them—they’re not true, and this makes them harder to shake.
 It also makes you a known bad source of information if that person comes out of the delusion later.
 Don’t deny them while the person is in them—this will just lead to frustration and confusion.
 Stay neutral.
 “I understand you think that.”
 I’ve had delusions that the person I was talking to didn’t exist/was a hallucination.
 I know it can be hard to stay neutral, but it’s always better to nod and smile and stall a little if need be than to take a side.

 - Reality checks (and why they probably don’t work).
 Look, trying to reality check a hallucination is much more complex than you think it is.
 First, you’d have to check all five/more of your senses.
 Check every single thing affecting those senses in the environment, every object.
 Check if all of those things are oriented properly, the correct size, color, texture, distance—you get the idea.
-“You see the glass, too?”
+“You see the cup, too?”
 “Yes.”
 But it’s a completely different size to them.
 Flash of light?
 Well, maybe you just missed it—or maybe they’re hallucinating.
 “Can you touch it?”
 Well, yes, sometimes visual and tactile hallucinations do line up.
+Hallucinations can also distort things like reflections and pictures; these may or may not function as reality checks.
 This tends to be a powerful instinct for people—reality checking—but proceed with caution.
 One yes to, “You see X, too?” doesn’t mean the person is necessarily psychosis free.
-(Life hack: noise cancelling headphones = auditory hallucination check.)
+(Life hack: good noise cancelling headphones = auditory hallucination check.)

 - Say what you mean.
 On both sides.
 Remember that words mean different things to different people.
 For example, my wife and I discovered that when she said, “I’m tired,” she meant she had the vague urge to go lie down and rest.
 When I said, “I’m tired,” I meant that I was a few minutes at most from blacking out/was a fall risk/”Catch me.”
 That can be a pretty important distinction for a word people use all the time.